Glycine C-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and glycine, whereas its two products are CoA and 2-amino-3-oxobutanoate.
+The two substrates of this enzyme are glycine and acetyl-CoA.
+Its products are (S)-2-amino-3-ketobutyric acid and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:glycine C-acetyltransferase.
 Other names in common use include 2-amino-3-ketobutyrate CoA ligase, 2-amino-3-ketobutyrate coenzyme A ligase, 2-amino-3-ketobutyrate-CoA ligase, glycine acetyltransferase, and aminoacetone synthase.
-This enzyme participates in glycine, serine and threonine metabolism.
+This enzyme and L-threonine 3-dehydrogenase act together to degrade threonine to glycine.
 It employs one cofactor, pyridoxal phosphate.